-About 140km south of Nairobi, Amboseli National Park is second only to the Maasai Mara as the most popular safari area in Kenya.
-It’s famous for its huge elephant population and scenic beauty, with the iconic snow-capped Mt Kilimanjaro as a backdrop.
-Tortilis Camp is recognised as the only boutique safari camp within the area
+About 140 km south of Nairobi, Amboseli National Park is second only to the Maasai Mara as the most popular safari area in Kenya.
+Tortilis Camp is recognised as the only boutique safari camp in the area, famous for its huge elephant population and scenic beauty with the iconic snow-capped Mount Kilimanjaro acting as a backdrop.

-- ∞One of the Kenya's most popular safari destinations
+- One of Kenya's most popular safari destinations

-- ∞Lush wetlands attracts over 600 bird species
+- Lush wetlands attract over 600 bird species

-- ∞Luxury, exclusive lodge: 16 safari tents, 1 family tent, 1 private house
+- Exclusive, luxury lodge with 16 safari tents, 1 family tent and 1 private house

-Mt Kilimanjaro is the world's largest free-standing mountain.
-Tortilis Camp, one of the most luxurious and exclusive safari stays in the Amboseli, offers unrivalled views of this Kenyan icon.
+Mount Kilimanjaro is the world's largest free-standing mountain.
+Tortilis Camp, one of the most luxurious and exclusive safari stays in the Amboseli National Park, offers unrivalled views of this Kenyan icon.